Leslie Cannold: Books and columns

 Cannold's devil's advocate column "Both Sides Now" began appearing weekly in Crikey at the start of 2021.
 Her fortnightly Moral Dilemma column appeared in Sydney's Sunday Sun-Herald from 2007 to 2013.
 Prior to that, she was an occasional columnist for The Age.
 Her opinions have also appeared in the Sydney Morning Herald, Crikey!, The Herald Sun, ABC The Drum Unleashed, The Courier Mail, and the national broadsheet The Australian.
 In 2011, she was recognised with an EVA for a Sunday Age opinion piece on sexual assault.
+From 2024, Leslie work can be found at Unreceived Wisdom on Substack.

 Her books include the award-winning The Abortion Myth: Feminism morality and the hard choices women make and What, No Baby?: Why women are losing the freedom to mother and how they can get it back, which made the Australian Financial Review's top 101 books list.
 Her first work of fiction, The Book of Rachael, a historical novel, was published in 2011 and reprinted in 2012.
 She publishes on diverse subject areas, including grief, circumcision, HIV/AIDS, genetic manipulation, ex utero gestation, and regulating Assisted Reproductive Technologies (ARTs).
 She published chapters in Sperm Wars (2005) and The Australian Book of Atheism (2010), and Destroying the joint (2013).